evanshortiss/yr.no-forecast/README.md

 Returns the first date string that is available in the data returned from the locationforecast call.

+### LocationForecast.getValidTimes()
+Returns an Array of ISO timestamps that represent points in time that we have weather data for.

 ## Weather JSON Format
 Format is somewhat inspired by that of the